The world-medium cannot be an empty space

 takes over the functions of the tetrahedron in the 4th dimension.

-The red lines show the edges of the pentahedron, with the cp (center point)
+The red lines show the edges of the pentahedron, with the

 as the negative pyramid vertex.
 The height of cp relative to the triangle's